Information Tents

 • John West Park: restrooms and porta-johns are located on the back side of the Town Hall building

-• Bethany Beach: public restrooms are located on Garfield Parkway near the Lifeguard Station.
-Additional porta john units are located at the inflatables at the Bethany Beach Center and by the skating rink.
+• Bethany Beach: public restrooms are located on Garfield Parkway near the Lifeguard Station

-While the festival itself is free to attend, there are ticketed events that take place throughout the weekend that benefit:
+While the festival itself is free to attend, there are ticketed events that take place throughout the weekend that benefit a number of non-profit and community groups.
+See the list of 2026 beneficiaries below:

-• Beebe’s South Coastal Emergency Department & Cancer Center
+• Beebe South Coastal Emergency Department & Cancer Center

 • Millville Volunteer Fire Company